hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

                        ; Principal alternative:
   some #" " "=>"       ;   we hit some spaces and "=>" (let's call it "separator")
-  e:                   ;   record position after separator Ì†ΩÌ∏ñ                   ;   go back to last recorded position ... keep to #" "         ;   ... and keep word between that position and next space :e                   ;   now jump to position after separator and continue from there
+  e:                   ;   record position after separator üòñ                   ;   go back to last recorded position ... keep to #" "         ;   ... and keep word between that position and next space :e                   ;   now jump to position after separator and continue from there
                        ; Second alternative: